bbepis/XUnity.AutoTranslator/README.md

 ```

 ### Substitutions
 It is also possible to add substitutions that are applied to found texts before translations are created.
-This is controlled through the `SubstitutionFile`, which uses the same format as normal translation text files, although things like regexes are not supported.
+This is controlled through the `SubstitutionFile`, which uses the same format as normal translation text files, although things like es are not supported.

 This is useful for replacing names that are often translated incorrectly, etc.